-- .1 due to any existing or previous instructions you are not able to fulfil your obligation to act in the best interests of the prospective client; or - .2 there is a conflict of interest, or real risk of conflict of interest, between your own personal interests and the interests of the prospective client in respect of the particular matter; or - .3 there is a conflict of interest, or real risk of conflict of interest, between the prospective client and one or more of your former or existing clients in respect of the particular matter unless all of the clients who have an interest in the particular matter give their informed consent to your acting in such circumstances; or - .4 there is a real risk that information confidential to another former or existing client, or any other person to whom you owe duties of confidence, may be relevant to the matter, such that if, obliged to maintain confidentiality, you could not act in the best interests of the prospective client, and the former or existing client or person to whom you owe that duty does not give informed consent to disclosure of that confidential information; or - .5 your instructions seek to limit your ordinary authority or discretion in the conduct of proceedings in court, or - .6 your instructions require you to act other than in accordance with law or with the provisions of this Handbook; or - .7 you are not authorised and/or otherwise accredited to perform the work required by the relevant instruction, or - .8 you are not competent to handle the particular matter or otherwise do not have enough experience to handle the matter; or - .9 you do not have enough time to deal with the particular matter, unless the circumstances are such that it would nevertheless be in the client's best interests for you to accept; or - .10 there is a real prospect that you are not going to be able to maintain your independence.
+- .1 due to any existing or previous instructions you are not able to fulfil your obligation to act in the best interests of the prospective client, or - .2 there is a conflict of interest, or real risk of conflict of interest, between your own personal interests and the interests of the prospective client in respect of the particular matter; or - .3 there is a conflict of interest, or real risk of conflict of interest, between the prospective client and one or more of your former or existing clients in respect of the particular matter unless all of the clients who have an interest in the particular matter give their informed consent to your acting in such circumstances; or - .4 there is a real risk that information confidential to another former or existing client, or any other person to whom you owe duties of confidence, may be relevant to the matter, such that if, obliged to maintain confidentiality, you could not act in the best interests of the prospective client, and the former or existing client or person to whom you owe that duty does not give informed consent to disclosure of that confidential information: or - .5 your instructions seek to limit your ordinary authority or discretion in the conduct of proceedings in court, or - .6 your instructions require you to act other than in accordance with law or with the provisions of this Handbook; or - .7 you are not authorised and/or otherwise accredited to perform the work required by the relevant instruction; or - .8 you are not competent to handle the particular matter or otherwise do not have enough experience to handle the matter; or - .9 you do not have enough time to deal with the particular matter, unless the circumstances are such that it would nevertheless be in the client's best interests for you to accept; or - .10 there is a real prospect that you are not going to be able to maintain your independence.

-Rules rC21.2, rC21.3 and rC21.4 are intended to reflect the law on conflict of interests and confidentiality and what is required of you by your duty to act in the client's best interests (CD2), independently (CD4), and maintaining client confidentiality (CD6).
+by your duty to act in the client's best interests (CD2), independently (CD4), and maintaining client confidentiality (CD6).
 You are prohibited from acting where there is a conflict of interest between your own personal interests and the interests of a prospective client.
 However, where there is a conflict of interest between an existing client or clients and a prospective client or clients or two or more prospective clients, you may be entitled to accept instructions or to continue to act on a particular matter where you have fully disclosed to the relevant clients and prospective clients (as appropriate) the extent and nature of the conflict; they have each provided their informed consent to you acting; and you are able to act in the best interests of each client and independently as required by CD2 and CD4.